folio-org/folio-org.github.io/reference/glossary.md

 [RESTful API Modeling Language](http://raml.org) - a language for the definition of HTTP-based APIs.
-Okapi module APIs (including the API of Okapi itself) are defined in RAML files and schemas.
+Okapi module APIs (including the API of Okapi itself) are [defined](/start/primer-raml/) in RAML files and JSON Schema files.

 #### RDA